Sure, we all get draggy from time to time.

 - Ritualize your cues for good sleep.
 Use the bedroom only for sleep and sex.
 Keep the room quiet, dark, and cool.
 Get in bed only when you’re sleepy.

 - Start a worry notebook.
 Using a child’s school notebook, on the left side of the page, list the issues that have been running through your mind; on the right side, list actions you can take to resolve those issues.

 - Resist temptation.
 That includes alcohol, tobacco, and caffeine, all of which can interfere with sleep.

-A bad attitude will zap your energy, says motivational speaker Sam Glenn, author of A Kick in the Attitude.
+A bad attitude can also be draining your energy, says motivational speaker Sam Glenn, author of A Kick in the Attitude.
 Change your attitude and your energy level, feelings, responses, outlook, and perspectives on your situation change along with it, he says.
 “This one simple choice can transform your life,” Glenn says.
 “In changing the nature of the way we think and act, we build an attitude force so strong that it will attract favor, opportunities, people, and dreams into our existence.”

-Being disorganized or having clutter in your home can make you feel lethargic and lacking in energy and optimism, says Candita Clayton, founder of Your Life Organized in Rumford, R.I.
+Being disorganized or having clutter in your home can make you feel lethargic and draining your energy and optimism, says Candita Clayton, founder of Your Life Organized in Rumford, R.I.

 Looking for lost or misplaced stuff is a huge physical drain.
 And trying to remember where things are and all you have to get done on your to-do list is a big mental drain, says professional organizer Jamie Novak, author of 1,000 Best Quick and Easy Organizing Secrets.
 To cope with clutter, Novak says: